mmorey/mmorey.github.io/_posts/2014-01-24-xcode-build-phases.md

 #### Code Complexity

-In an effort to keep source files lighter, particularly view controllers, the developer can be warned when classes begin to increase in complexity.
+In an effort to keep source files lighter, particularly view controllers, Xcode can warn you when classes begin to increase in complexity.
 One novice way to measure complexity is the number of lines in the source file.

 A build phase can be used to generate warnings anytime a source file has a certain amount of lines.
 I find 400 to be a good compromise.